Mozambique Photo by Nic Berti

 How Do I Apply for a Driving Licence in Mozambique?

 Driving in Mozambique is a complete challenge.
 However, it’s also the safest and most efficient way to get around the country.
-If you plan to apply for a driving licence in Mozambique, note that you’ll have to take a few driving courses and schedule some exams at a local driving school.
+If you plan to apply for a driving license in Mozambique, note that you’ll have to take a few driving courses and schedule some exams at a local driving school.

 Also, applying for a local license is one way to become a driver, given that you’re interested in some driving jobs in Mozambique.
 Finding a decent job in the country may be quite difficult, but if you want to work as a driver, your best option is to apply in major cities.
 If you think Maputo is not for you, you can also try applying for driving jobs in Tete, Mozambique instead.